go-bun/bunrouter-docs/docs/guide/error-handling.md

 With BunRouter, you can and should use middlewares to handle all errors from a single place.
 BunRouter does not provide a built-in error handler, but you can easily create your own.

-For example, let's create an error handler for a JSON API that generates a response like this whenever there is an error:
+For example, let's create an error handler for a JSON API that generates responses like this whenever there is an error:

 ```json